iameberedavid/Database-Creation-Using-SQL/README.md

-# Database-Creation-Using-SQL
+# DATABASE CREATION USING SQL

 In this project, I built a full database from start to finish using MySQL Relational Database Management System.
 I created the database tables with their columns, mapped the primary and foreign keys, then inserted the table rows.
+There are some columns that are both primary and foreign keys.
+These columns were well mapped out.
 This database is adequate for analysis using queries and can serve as a  model for creating other databases.